quintel/documentation/modules/merit_order/Storage_planning.markdown

 ## Roles and resources

-RD will be responsible for the bulk of the research.
+* RD will be responsible for the bulk of the research.
 Supervised by AW.
-CK will be responsible for project management and technical supervision of RD.
+* CK will be responsible for project management and technical supervision of RD.
-CK will be responsible for queries, inputs, chars, slides and sliders.
+* CK will be responsible for queries, inputs, chars, slides and sliders.
-DS will be responsible for implementation of functionality in Ruby.
+* DS will be responsible for implementation of functionality in Ruby.

+## Priority

+This project is less urgent than

+1. Watt Nu?!
+* SER

+The project could possibly run parallel with the 'Input Tool' project as this does not require CKs full attention.

 ## Time budget

 * Planned: 70 days
 * Used: 49.73 (80% of which by interns) (RD has registered most of his hours under "Energy Storage (time-resolved)" since Oct 2012
-* Planned running time: 01-02-2013 to 01-04-2013 DOES THIS MAKE SENSE?
+* Planned running time: 01-03-2013 to 01-05-2013 DOES THIS MAKE SENSE?
+It would make sense to do this when Richard is still here.

 ## Scope

-This project concerns the implementation of storage, conversion and curtailement of electricity in the ETM.
+This project concerns the implementation of storage, conversion and curtailment of **excess** electricity in the ETM.
 The following routes will be incorporated into the ETM/Merit Order model:

 1. Export
-* Storage (easiest trigger mechanisms)
+* Storage
   * storage in Electric Vehicle Batteries
   * storage in utility sized battery storage
 * Conversion